 The Factory Provider useFactory

-is used when you want to return an object based on a certain condition.
-The factory function can have an optional argument with dependencies if any.
+when we want to return an object based on a certain condition.

 or ProductService